whosramoss/nextjs-spotify-soundtracks/README.md

 - [useApiFetchFromSwr](./src/hooks/useApiFetchFromSwr.ts) (Using [SWR](https://www.npmjs.com/package/swr))

 ## Contributing
-If you want to contribute to `nt3`, please make sure to review the [contribution guidelines](https://github.com/whosramoss/nt3/blob/master/CONTRIBUTING.md).
-This project makes use of [GitHub issues](https://github.com/whosramoss/nt3/issues) for tracking requests and bugs.
+If you want to contribute to `nextjs-spotify-soundtracks`, please make sure to review the [contribution guidelines](https://github.com/whosramoss/nextjs-spotify-soundtracks/blob/master/CONTRIBUTING.md).
+This project makes use of [GitHub issues](https://github.com/whosramoss/nextjs-spotify-soundtracks/issues) for tracking requests and bugs.

 ## License